georgecctang/scheduler/README.md

 ## Getting Started
 1. Create a backend for the project.
 Following the instructions listed in [scheduler-api](https://github.com/lighthouse-labs/scheduler-api).
+2. This project requires the node version of 10.16.1.
+If not installed, install with `nvm install v10.16.1`.
 2. Use node version 10.16.1 (using the `nvm use v.10.16.1` command)
 2. Install all dependencies for this app (using the `npm install` command).
 3. Run command: `npm start`